Nathan Phillips (politician): Municipal politics

-Phillips was first elected to Toronto City Council in 1926 and was the first Toronto mayor of the Jewish faith.
-He served as mayor from 1955 until he lost to Donald Summerville in 1962, after thirty-six years in municipal politics.
-Phillips was dubbed "mayor of all the people".
+Phillips was first elected to Toronto City Council in 1924 as an alderman for Ward 4.
+It was the start of a 36-year career in municipal politics.

+He was elected mayor in 1955.
 Until his election, all mayors had been Protestant and every mayor since the appointment of Thomas David Morrison in 1836 had been a member of the Orange Order, which dominated the city's political and business establishment.
-Phillips became mayor by defeating Mayor Leslie Howard Saunders, an Orangeman, who had stoked controversy with his sectarian comments about the importance of the Battle of the Boyne.
+Phillips became mayor by defeating the incumbent Mayor Leslie Howard Saunders, an Orangeman who had stoked controversy with his sectarian comments about the importance of the Battle of the Boyne.
 Phillips's victory marked a turning point in Toronto history and its transformation from a Protestant, staunchly British and conservative city to a modern multicultural metropolis.

-On March 23, 1959, Phillips welcomed exiled King Peter II of Yugoslavia on an official tour to City Hall.
+On 23 March 1959 Phillips welcomed the exiled King Peter II of Yugoslavia on an official tour to City Hall but forgot about the Serbian Orthodox Bishop from the Diocese of Chicago that he left waiting in the council chambers.
+He was supposed to take the Bishop on a tour as well, and caused an incident as the Bishop felt slighted.

 Under Phillips's direction, the City of Toronto pursued an aggressive agenda of demolishing heritage structures throughout the city in order to 'modernize.'
 Large blocks of downtown were purchased and razed and many landmark buildings and neighbourhoods were destroyed such as the University Avenue Armouries, the Chorley Park estate, the General Post Office (built in 1873 in the Second Empire style, and the most expensive federal building ever constructed in Canada), Toronto's original Jewish community (called the Ward) around Old City Hall, and Toronto's Old Chinatown.
 Old City Hall itself narrowly escaped being demolished and Fort York survived a council vote to be moved to Coronation Park after the Toronto Historical Association rallied public support.

 Nathan Phillips is best remembered as the driving force behind the construction of Toronto's New City Hall and the selection of a striking avant-garde design by Finnish architect Viljo Revell.

 Phillips served five terms as mayor before being defeated in the 1962 Toronto municipal election by Donald Dean Summerville.

-Legacy

-Nathan Phillips Square was named in his honour.
+Nathan Phillips Square

+On 10 October 1961, while still the sitting mayor, Toronto City Council named the future civic square at New City Hall Nathan Phillips Square in his honour.
+Before a crowd of 500, on his 69th birthday, he broke the ceremonial first sod and hit a button that detonated some explosives to signal the start of construction on the new square and City Hall.
+When mayor Phil Givens opened the square's skating rink on 29 November 1964, Phillips was there at the ceremony and practicing his photography hobby as well.

-In 2005, a proposal to sell the naming rights to Nathan Phillips Square unleashed a storm of opposition from many Torontonians, including Phillips's grandchildren.
+In November 2005, a proposal by a city councillor to sell the naming rights to Nathan Phillips Square unleashed a storm of opposition from many Torontonians, including Phillips's grandchildren.
 The proposal was withdrawn.